JTS22/gywa-organizer-bundle/README.md

 For the bundle to work, you need to have a folder called "daten" in the first level of your files-folder.
 This is the folder all the folders for the pages will be created in.

+Warning: Backup your files before using any of the functions provided by this plugin!